Zaphodious/dotfiles/README.md

 Remade in 2023.

 1. Clone this repo to `~/dotfiles`.
-The the position right under the home directory is important.
+The position right under the home directory is important.

 2. Run the setup.sh script.
 For each thing that it installs,